Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion and Flow Matching Models for Anomaly Detection

-Anomaly detection aims to train diffusion models to learn the ``normal'' distribution of data from the training set and identify anomalies as deviations from this learned distribution in the test data.
-Formally, it is defined as follows:
+Anomaly detection aims to train diffusion or flow-matching models to learn the ``normal'' distribution of data from the training set and identify anomalies as deviations from this learned distribution or learned transport behavior in the test data.
+Formally, it is defined below (see Problem~\ref{prob:TabularAnomalyDetection}).
+Because these models can either score deviations directly or synthesize auxiliary samples for downstream fraud classifiers, we summarize representative methods in Table~\ref{SummaryAnomalyDetection} and organize the discussion into diffusion-based scoring (see Sec.~\ref{subsubsec:DiffusionScoringAnomalyDetection}), flow-matching-based scoring (see Sec.~\ref{subsubsec:FlowMatchingScoringAnomalyDetection}), auxiliary data generation for fraud detection (see Sec.~\ref{subsubsec:AuxiliaryFraudDetection}), and a final comparative analysis (see Sec.~\ref{subsubsec:AnomalyComparativeAnalysis}).

 \begin{problem} [Tabular Anomaly Detection] Given a $D$-dimensional training dataset $\mathbf{X}_{\text{train}} = \{\prescript{}{i}{\mathbf{x}}\}_{i=1}^{N_{\text{train}}}$, where each data point $\prescript{}{i}{\mathbf{x}} \in \mathbb{R}^{D}$ represents a record with $D$ features, the objective is to learn a function $f(\cdot): \mathbb{R}^{D} \to \{0, 1\}$ that distinguishes between normal and anomalous data points.
 During testing, given a $D$-dimensional test dataset $\mathbf{X}_{\text{test}} = \{\prescript{}{j}{\mathbf{x}}\}_{j=1}^{N_{\text{test}}}$, the function $f(\cdot)$ predicts $f(\prescript{}{j}{\mathbf{x}}) = 1$ if $\prescript{}{j}{\mathbf{x}}$ is an anomaly and $f(\prescript{}{j}{\mathbf{x}}) = 0$ if it is normal.
 Anomalies are identified as data points in $\mathbf{X}_{\text{test}}$ that significantly deviate from the normal patterns learned from $\mathbf{X}_{\text{train}}$. \end{problem}